JosephineLucy/BE-Category-Game-Reviews/README.md

 I have built an API for the purpose of accessing application data programmatically.

-Have a go at this project yourself by followiing the instructions below!
+Have a go at this project yourself by following the instructions below!

 ## Connect to the Databases Locally